Shubhendra-hbwsl/precommit-hooks/README.md

 4. Copy the .git-commit-message-template to your home directory for using template in all git projects. `cp .git-commit-message-template ~/.git-commit-message-template`
 5. Configure the git message template globally by running `git config --global commit.template ~/.git-commit-message-template`
 6. Copy all the contents of `git_hooks` dir to `.git/hooks/` for using the hooks, `cp git_hooks/* .git/hooks/`.
+7. Copy `.pre-commit-config.yaml` to your project dir

 > Note: You have to repeat only the `Step.
-6` for every new repo, as hooks are located in .git/hooks which is not version controlled.
+6` and `Step.
+7` for every new repo, as hooks are located in .git/hooks which is not version controlled.